 Despite seemingly solid pay, the group is struggling like their less wealthy peers.

-Turns out making almost twice as much as average Americans doesn’t mean you have any less debt than they do.
+Turns out, making almost twice as much as the average American does not mean you have any less debt than they do.

 One in four making that amount are struggling to save, though that pales in comparison to the 51 percent of Americans making $50,000 or less who live paycheck to paycheck.

 As it turns out, both groups are running into similar problems when it comes to saving and debt.